LEED v5 in Practice: Tackle LEED v5 with Confidence

 Date: September 29th, 2026

 With the upcoming transition to LEED v5 exams, now is also the time to think about your credentials.
 The LEED AP v4 exam retires on June 28, 2026, and the LEED v5 beta exam launches June 30-August 31, 2026, offering candidates a 30% discount during the beta period.
-BE+ offers virtual LEED Exam Prep trainings with bulk pricing discounts for 5+ participants.
+BE+ offers a LEED v5 exam study groups.
 Get in touch to learn more!
+More details about the LEED v5 exam can be found here!

 Questions?